 Cash equivalents may include money market funds, repurchase agreements, investment agreements and any other investments, primarily obligations of the U.S. Treasury and U.S. government agencies, which have maturities of 90 or less days at the time of purchase.
-As of June 30, 2022 and 2021, all of the Fund's cash equivalents were invested in a money market mutual fund which is more fully described in Note 3.
+As of June 30, 2023, all of the Fund's cash equivalents were invested in a money market mutual fund and U.S. Treasury Bills.
+As of June 30, 2022, all of the Fund's cash equivalents were invested in a money market mutual fund.
+Cash equivalents are fully described in Note 3.